Debate topics for middle school students

 Middle school is a pivotal time for students as they grapple with new ideas and forge their identities.
 Classroom discussions are a powerful tool to support their cognitive and social growth by fostering respectful communication and teaching students to engage with diverse viewpoints, which is wonderful and proven to improve students’ critical thinking skills!

 With that in mind, we’ve curated an extensive list of curriculum-linked debate topics for your middle school students.
-Kialo Edu has many of these topics as a free discussion template (complete with a thesis and starter claims), or you can take some inspiration from them and create your own discussion from scratch.
-Choose a debate topic from the list below to start engaging class discussions with your middle school students!
+As Kialo Edu is completely free and always will be, why not try out a debate topic from our Topic Library (complete with a thesis and starter claims)?
+Or, pick a debate topic from the list below and start having engaging class discussions with your middle school students!

 Civics debate topics for middle school students